 8. Portrait photography

-This is one of the most common types of photography that many beginners consider as a career option.
+Portraiture is one of the most popular genres of photography and many beginners consider it a career option.
 Capturing people’s expressions is a fun job to do.
 A portrait could be a close-up shot or a full-body photo.
-You should ensure that the person’s face is sharp.

-Often in this type of photography, the photographer’s goal isn’t to make the person smile but instead to capture emotions or the personality of the subject in a single portrait.
-If you are good with people one-to-one, then this might be a great job for you.
+Often in this type of photography, you don’t want to interfere and make the person smile.
+Instead, you want to capture true emotions or the personality of the subject.
+If you are good with dealing with people one-to-one, this might be a great job for you.

-Compared to many of the other genres of photography, portrait photography is also fairly accessible if you are a beginner.
+Compared to other genres of photography, portrait photography is also fairly accessible for a beginner.
 Start with learning the craft and techniques using the gear you have, and get your friends to be your first subjects.
-Slowly you can build a portfolio to attract clients.
+Slowly, you can build a portfolio and attract paying clients.

 9. Sports photography